AlicjaZorzycka/Java-raport-3/README.md

 # Java-raport-3
 GUI using Swing

-Program for Silesian University of Technology in Gliwice, on the Java's lab.
+Program for Silesian University of Technology in Gliwice, created for Java's lab.

-Program to keep information about players in the football team.
+Program to keep informations about players in the football team.
-There are few simple operation: add player, delete him and show information about the team.
+There are a few simple operations: add player to the database, remove him from the database and show informations about the team.
-It's not possible that there are two players on the same first name and surname.
+It's impossible to add another player with the same name and surname as one already added.

 Raport 3 have to contain:
 - GUI using Swing